shin-myapps/Obsidian-Google-Drive/README.md

     -   Instead, use this plugin on any device you wish to sync the vault between
 -   Do **NOT** manually change files outside of the Obsidian app
     -   Our plugin tracks file changes through the Obsidian API, and if you change files outside of the app, the plugin will not be able to track these changes
--   If you ever encounter the following situation or vise versa, SYNC after you delete/rename it and before you rename/create the file/folder with the exact same path (this error arises from our plugin seeing a file convert into a folder or vise versa) (this doesn't apply for file to file or folder to folder):
+-   If you ever encounter the following situation or vice versa, SYNC after you delete/rename it and before you rename/create the file/folder with the exact same path (this error arises from our plugin seeing a file convert into a folder or vice versa) (this doesn't apply for file to file or folder to folder):
     -   You have a file that has NO file extension already synced (most files have a file extension so you usually don't have to worry about this)
     -   You delete it/rename it
     -   You rename/create a folder with the exact same path